SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 just jump to Morris's very clear table.
 This is stratified by _both_ vaccination status _and_ by age.
 What can we see from it?
 - The next to last column compares the severe disease risk of an age cohort versus the 30-39 year olds.
-  - The younger ones are are _more_ risk, because fewer of them have been vaccinated!
-  - The older ones are at _less_ risk, because more of them have been vaccinated!
+While the elders are at more risk than the youngers, it's clear that is almost exclusively due to sickness in the unvaccinated subset (from inspection of the 2 columns to the left).
 - The last column shows the vaccine efficacy, comparing like for like by age & vax stratification, ranges from a worst case 81% for 80-89 year olds, to best case 100%.